poetlifeart/poetlifeart.github.io/_posts/2025-07-17-policy-gradient-theorem.md

 t/10 :
  []

-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no € in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no  in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!

 Overfull \hbox (5.92294pt too wide) in paragraph at lines 211--211 []\OT1/cmr/bx/n/14.4 PerCoordinate Pos-te-rior Pa-ram-e-ter-i-za-tion and []

-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no “ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!

 LaTeX Warning: Reference `sec:implementation' on page 4 undefined on input line 217.

-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
 [4]
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ™ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
  [5] (./discreteflow1.aux)

 LaTeX Warning: There were undefined references.